1

 What is the Skilled Care Acuity Assessment?

-Why Develop the Skilled Care Acuity Assessment?
+Why was the Skilled Care Acuity Assessment developed?

-• ARPA Initiative 6.01 launched in October 2021 and concluded in September 2024.
+• ARPA Initiative 6.01 ran from October 2021 to September 2024

 < Back to Top